 Which country is best for speech pathology internships and study abroad?

 The best countries for speech language pathology experiences are safe, fun, and provide real-world interactions with the cultures, people, and languages that we encounter on our caseloads.
 We have developed partnerships with the governments and university systems in Belize, Thailand, Dominican Republic, Mexico (Oaxaca), and even Iceland and Bulgaria!

 Can you study abroad for speech pathology and earn continuing education?

-Speech language pathologists need 30 CE hours across three years.
+Speech language pathologists need 10 CE hours every year.
 And yes, there are other speech and language therapy conferences to choose from.
 But, how much are you looking forward to going to those?
 How life-changing will the experience be?

 Bilinguistics has been traveling internationally to present and work for two decades.
 SLPs routinely share that they would LOVE to study abroad for speech pathology so we were excited when we met TherapyAbroad because they have been putting together speech pathology summer study abroad programs for undergraduate students for years.

 Why do the undergrad SLP students get to have all the fun?